IRATI/demonstrator/README.md

 ### 4.3 **policy** declarations

-A **policy** declaration is used to instruct the the tool to setup a particular non-default policy-set for a single IRATI component in a specific DIF.
+A **policy** declaration is used to instruct the the tool to setup a particular non-default *policy-set* for a single IRATI component in a specific DIF.
+The policy-set is an IRATI-specific object that groups together all the policies belonging to a certain IRATI component (which maps to a component of the RINA architecture).
+A policy-set is logically associated with an instance of an IPCP component in a certain DIF.

 Consequently, for each normal DIF there will be a separate **policy** declaration for each IRATI DIF component that needs a non-default policy-set.